JeeWeetje/lora-azure-iot-workshop/AzureTTN.md

 ### Sending TTN Node faults

-The TTN node sends a message every 5 seconds.
+The TTN node sends a message every five seconds.
 For now, it's passing work cycles.

 1. `Push` and `hold` the button attach to the node until the red LED is unlit.
 The machine is now in an 'error' state
 2. `Check out` the bridge.
 The node is not updating the cycles anymore and error 99 is passed